rashid-9/CSS342Notes/ToolsForABetterProfessionalLife.md

 ### <ins>Summary</ins>

-**Your job is not always going to fulfill you.
+**"Your job is not always going to fulfill you.
 There will be some days that you just might be bored.
-Other days, you may not feel like going to work at all—go anyway…The number one lesson I can offer you is…to become so skilled, so vigilant, so flat-out fantastic at what you do that your talent cannot be dismissed.
+Other days, you may not feel like going to work at all—go anyway…The number one lesson I can offer you is…to become so skilled, so vigilant, so flat-out fantastic at what you do that your talent cannot be dismissed."**

--Oprah Winfrey**
+**-Oprah Winfrey**